 - Low oil circuit breakers

-In these types of oil circuit breaker, a large quantity of oil is used.
-These are also known as dead tank type oil circuit breaker because the tank is held at ground potential.
+In these types of oil circuit breakers, a large quantity of oil is used.
+These are also known as dead tank type oil circuit breakers because the tank is held at ground potential.
 These can be further divided into: